Wang Dan (dissident): Payments from Chen Shui-bian

 In April 2011, news media reported that Wang testified in court that he had received two grants from the Chen Shui-bian administration totaling US$400,000 and that the source of the money was not clear.
 Wang responded that the reports of him having received US$400,000 are false.

 Later, Wang said, "The report [of the Central News Agency] is misleading.
 What we accepted is the Republic of China's government's funding of the overseas Democracy Movement.
 Well, if it is said to be Chen Shui-bian's personal support, then I think this is not in line with the facts. [...]
 What he represents is not himself, but the government of the Republic of China."

-In April 2022, Chen disclosed 21 cases of "Guowu Jiyao Fei", including two payments to Wang Dan, totaling 6.6 million NTD.
+In April 2022, Chen disclosed 21 cases of "Guowu Jiyao Fei", including two payments to Wang, totaling 6.6 million NTD.

-Chen disclosed that Wang Dan was paid US$200,000 after meeting him.
+Chen disclosed that Wang was paid US$200,000 after meeting him.
 Wang came to the Presidential Palace to talk to Chen.
 Chen also allocated US$200,000 to be paid in two years to Wang.
 However, Chen said that U.S. law stipulates that it is not allowed to accept foreign government funding.
 In order to help Wang, the government used many people.
 Wang admitted this in a secret court, although receiving money from a foreign government is illegal in the United States.

 Donation for brain tumor

-In 2014, Wang Dan wrote on Facebook that he suspected having a brain tumor and requested the Taiwanese government to let him go to Taiwan.
+In 2014, Wang wrote on Facebook that he suspected having a brain tumor and requested the Taiwanese government to let him go to Taiwan.

 Dissidents Tang Baiqiao and Feng Congde accused him of deceiving the public.

 Sexual misconduct allegations

-In 2023, a Taiwanese man named Lee Yuan-chun said in a social media post that Wang Dan had kissed and attempted to rape him in a hotel room in Flushing, New York in 2014, when Lee was 19 years old.
+In 2023, a Taiwanese man named Lee Yuan-chun said in a social media post that Wang had kissed and attempted to rape him in a hotel room in Flushing, New York in 2014, when Lee was 19 years old.
 He said he persuaded Wang to stop, but that Wang subjected him to lewd remarks in the following days.
 Lee subsequently filed a criminal complaint towards Wang alleging attempted rape, while Wang said Lee's allegations were unfounded.